 Sister school relationships

-Each year many students, day girls and boarders, apply for the very popular opportunity to go on exchange.
-Most exchanges are for a term or a semester although, in some cases, the exchange is for a shorter period and may take the form of a group visit.
-During this time, the girls experience a different culture and academic environment while also honing their foreign language skills.
+Each year many students apply for the very popular opportunity to go on exchange overseas.
+Most exchanges are for about six weeks.
+During their time away, the girls experience a different culture and academic environment, while also honing their foreign language skills.

-Additionally, they ultimately learn more about their own county by hosting the student with whom the exchange had been organised.
-Thus, the whole family benefits from this experience.
+Additionally, they ultimately learn more about their own country by hosting the student with whom the exchange had been organised.

 Language immersion trips

-- China (every two years, Years 8, 9 and 10 Chinese classes)
+China (every two years, Years 8, 9 and 10 Mandarin classes)

 Special interest trips

-This exciting trip in 2015 was part of the HASSE Junior Space School Program for Years 7 and 8 and opened up a new world of STEM-related career possibilities to our girls.
+The first exciting trip to NASA was in 2015 and was part of the HASSE Junior Space School Program for Years 7 and 8.
+Experiences on this trip opened up a new world of STEM-related career possibilities to our girls.

-In April 2015, a group of Year 10 and 11 Biology and Geology students joined researchers from Macquarie and Charles Darwin universities to study coral reef history, structure and ecology.
+Regularly, a group of Year 10 and 11 Biology and Earth and Environmental Studies students join researchers from Australian universities to study coral reef history, structure and ecology.